weshebert20/command-line-lab/readme.md

 For this lab, you're going to create files and folders to organize your favorite books, movies, and music - then, you're going to reorganize them.

-Be sure to use the cheatsheets in the "Additional Resources" section in case you get stuck.
+Be sure to use the cheatsheets in the "Additional Resources" section at the bottom of this page in case you get stuck.

 > ***Note:*** _The specific authors, bands and names here are just examples -- use your own favorites!
 Seriously!_